quasart/TaToGE/docs/index.md

 - When you have equipment missing, or when rolling real dice would be too noisy.
 - When you need custom random generator, for example to choose who will pay the beers.
-- When role-playing game master want a clean and customizable dashboard.
+- When role-playing game master wants a clean customizable dashboard.
 - When you want to project game status on big screen.

 ## Features